Wyatt Jenkins is a product and business leader with a passion for building products that customers love.

 I watched your presentation at the Lean conference from a few years ago - and Shutterstock really doubled down on metrics.
 Are there any resources that you would recommend for ways to accelerate learning about metrics?

-Setting appropriate outcomes is probably one of the hardest and interesting part of the job of PM.
-If you set a concise goal, you will will be successful.
-Right now at Patreon, we are using Amplitude, Looker, Pendo to measure what we need.
+Setting appropriate outcomes is probably one of the hardest and interesting parts of the job of PM.
+If you set a concise goal, you will be successful.
+Right now at Patreon, we are using Amplitude, Looker, and Pendo to measure what we need.

 Empowered tripods who can solve a problem (PM, Design, Eng) anyway they want if it hits the outcome.
 Hackathons, places to play in the product that don't do harm, testing ideas, celebrating failure.